best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Accessibility, usability and machine readability

 ### Accessibility
+Accessibility is about making online content that as many people as possible can access, understand and use.

 Spreadsheets published online by the public sector must meet the AA level of the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/).
 This is a legal requirement set out in [The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018](https://www.legislation.gov.uk/uksi/2018/852/contents/made).

 Some of the Web Content Accessibility Guidelines (WCAG) 2.1 are generic in nature.
 Throughout this guidance, using our knowledge, research and interpretation of WCAG 2.1, we have tried to make a clear distinction between things we feel must be done in order to meet the legal accessibility regulations and things that are considered accessibility best practice.